zmazk123/iff-gde/README.md

 ### Unpivoting recipes

-Given more information and time we should also unpivot Recipes.
+Given more information and time, we should also unpivot Recipes.
 For now a recipe has ingredient, flavour and raw_material.
-But what if we required more fields in the future to make a recipe for example water?
-If we keep adding them the table blows up.
+But what if we required more fields in the future to make a recipe, for example water?
+If we keep adding them, the table blows up.

 In that case it would make sense to format recipes like: